The Top 5 Safety Tips for Having Kids on a Boat

 Protection against escalating UV rays has become a much more important issue than it was 30 years ago.
 Back then, a sunscreen that was rated between 10 and 15 SPF was considered adequate.

-These days, sunscreens with a rating two to three times that have become common.
+These days, sunscreens with a rating of two to three times that have become common.
 For tots and young children, it's best to select products that don't contain potential hormone disruptors, such as retinyl palmitate and oxybenzone.

 Most dermatologists recommend mineral-based products that contain a higher percentage of zinc oxide or titanium dioxide.
+Babyganics makes a nice, safe and healthy option for youngsters.

-Babyganics makes a nice, safe and healthy option for youngsters (check price on Amazon here).
 In addition to UV-blocking agents, broad-brimmed hats and lightweight windbreakers will go a long way in helping to protect everyone onboard from excessive exposure to the sun's rays, whether they happen to be children or adults.

 And, even if it's in the middle of summer, always be prepared by keeping sufficient foul weather and cold weather apparel aboard as well.
-Always keep an eye on developing weather conditions, and try to schedule your voyage so that you'll be hoisting the anchor, line and chain and returning to port before sundown.
+Keep an eye on developing weather conditions, and try to schedule your voyage so that you'll be hoisting the anchor, line and chain and returning to port before sundown.

 Featured Boat Care Product